broadinstitute/gatk-sv/README.md

 generates input jsons in `/inputs/build`.
 Except the MELT docker image, all required resources are available in public Google buckets.

-Some workflows require a Google Cloud Project ID to be defined in a cloud environment parameter group.
-Workspace builds require a Terra billing project ID as well.
-An example is  provided at `/inputs/values/google_cloud.json` but should not be used, as modifying this file will cause tracked changes in the repository.
-Instead, create a copy in the same directory with the format `google_cloud.my_project.json` and modify as necessary.

-Note that these inputs are required only when certain data are located in requester pays buckets.
-If this does not apply, users may use placeholder values for the cloud configuration and simply delete the inputs manually.

 #### MELT
 **Important**: The example input files contain MELT inputs that are NOT public (see [Requirements](#requirements)).
 These include: